chrismo80/Is/README.md

 in Is.Tests.Assertions in line 639: (5 - 9).IsCustomAssertion();
 ```

-ℹ️ Your custom assertions integrate seamlessly with the existing fluent style of the library.
+Your custom assertions integrate seamlessly with the existing fluent style of the library.